 Sunday morning Worship Services are at 9:00 and 10:30 with overflow available to ensure that we are able to properly distance.
 The 10:30 service continues to be livestreamed for those who are not yet comfortable returning.

 As far as Adult LifeGroups are concerned, unfortunately we don’t have room for all of our adult LifeGroups to meet on campus on Sunday mornings at this point and still provide appropriate distancing.
 We want to be careful about not trying to put too many people into the classrooms, especially those who may be most vulnerable to COVID.
 Therefore, Matthew is working with LifeGroup leaders to encourage older adult groups to temporarily meet at alternative times other than Sunday mornings.
-Some have already begun to do this.
-This is only temporary, but it will leave room for younger adult classes to spread out in larger classrooms on Sunday mornings at the same time that classes are being offered for their children.
+Some are already doing this.
+This is only temporary, but it leaves room for younger adult classes to spread out in larger classrooms on Sunday mornings at the same time that classes are being offered for their children.
 (Check with your LifeGroup leader to see if your class is meeting yet or may be meeting at an alternate time.)
-This is all still a part of the phasing in process.

 We’re asking everyone to continue to monitor the latest information and recommendations regarding COVID-19 and make their own personal decision about when to return.
 Please know that our strong desire is for everyone to be safe who gathers in person.
 We will continue to do our best to maintain the difficult balance between implementing important precautions and procedures to keep people safe while also trying to keep everything from feeling overly restrictive.
 There are so many opinions about how to achieve that balance, so thank you in advance for your prayers and understanding.